1976 Major League Baseball postseason: Cincinnati Reds vs. Philadelphia Phillies

 This was the first postseason meeting between the Reds and Phillies.
-The defending World Series champion Reds swept the Phillies to advance to their fourth World Series in seven years (in the process denying a rematch of the 1950 World Series between the Yankees and Phillies).
+The Reds swept the Phillies to advance to their fourth World Series in six years (in the process denying a rematch of the 1950 World Series between the Yankees and Phillies).

 Don Gullett pitched eight solid innings and closer Rawly Eastwick shut the door on the Phillies as the Reds stole Game 1 on the road.
 In Game 2, the Phillies jumped out to a 2–0 lead after five innings, but the Reds scored six unanswered runs in the sixth and seventh innings respectively to win by a 6–2 score and go up 2–0 headed home to Cincinnati.
 Game 3 was an offensive slugfest between both teams - the Phillies jumped out to a 3–0 lead after the top of the seventh, but the Reds took the lead with four runs scored in the bottom of the inning.
 The Phillies regained the lead with two runs scored in the top of the eighth, and scored once more in the top of the ninth to go up 6–4.
 However, the Reds would eventually tie the game, and then won off an RBI single from Ken Griffey, securing the pennant.
 The Phillies became the fourth 100+ win team to be swept in the postseason, and first since the 1971 Oakland Athletics.

 This was the first of three straight losses in the NLCS for the Phillies, as the next year and in 1978 the Phillies would lose the pennant to the Los Angeles Dodgers in four games both times.
-They would eventually win the pennant in 1980 over the Houston Astros in five games en route to their first championship.
+They would eventually win the pennant in 1980 over the Houston Astros in five games en route to their first championship after being six outs away from elimination in Game 5.

-The Reds would win their next and most recent pennant in 1990 over their archrival in the Pittsburgh Pirates in six games en route to their most recent World Series title.
+The Reds returned to the NLCS three years later, but were swept by the eventual World Series champion Pittsburgh Pirates.
+They would win their next and most recent pennant in 1990 over the Pirates in six games en route to their most recent championship.

 Both the Reds and Phillies would meet again in the NLDS in 2010, where the Phillies returned the favor and swept the Reds.